kyma-project/nats-manager/docs/user/troubleshooting/03-10-fix-pending-events.md

 3. Note the name of the consumer with a non-zero pending count and the name of its leader (in this example, `ebcabfe5c902612f0ba3ebde7653f30b`).

-4. Port-forward to the identified leader Pod:
+4. Port-forward to the identified leader Pod.

    ```bash
    kubectl port-forward -n kyma-system eventing-nats-1 4222
    ```

-5. Trigger the leader reelection for that broken consumer:
+5. Trigger the leader reelection for that broken consumer.

    ```bash
    nats consumer cluster step-down sap ebcabfe5c902612f0ba3ebde7653f30b